AguilarRaulRicardo/Product-Management-API/README.md

 # Product Management API

-This is a RESTful API developed with Django and Django REST Framework that allows for the creation and management of products, categories, brands, and reviews.
+This is a RESTful API developed with Django and Django REST Framework that allows for the creation and management of products, categories and brands.
 It also includes functionalities for user management.

 ## Features